konstellation-io/kre/README.md

 # Install

 KRE can be installed only on top of a Kubernetes cluster, and is packetized as a Helm Chart.
-In order to install it just need to add the chart repository, define your custom `values.yaml` and run one command.
+In order to install it you just need to add the chart repository, define your custom `values.yaml` file and run one command.

 Let's start adding the repository to helm: